pinobatch/numism/docs/gb_emu_testing.md

 -----------
 Things I can think off the top of my head to make exercisers for:

-- DIV and TIMA sync
+- DIV and TIMA sync at all TAC rates
 - Find sums and differences of _valid_ BCD bytes that fail `daa` in VBA and rew. other than the H flag
 - In which modes OAM and VRAM can be read and written